 Alex De Minaur captured three titles in 2019, winning Sydney, Zhuhai, and Atlanta.
 The Australian also reached the final at Basel.
 He entered the top 20 for the first time.
 Competing on hard: 30-11.
 Alex De Minaur rarely gave away free points at second serve with 56% success, executed at 42% on break chances, and held steady at 74% on first serve points.

 Alex De Minaur reached finals at Sydney and Washington and also semifinals at Brisbane and Shenzhen in 2018.
 He broke into the top 50.
 Hard results: 21-15.
 Alex De Minaur created massive pressure with 54% on second returns, stayed solid at 53% on second serves, and saved as much as 64% of breakpoints faced.
 He captured one title at Nottingham Challenger.
 He also reached finals at Alicante Challenger and Surbiton Challenger.
 At lower-tier events: 18-5.
-By surface: clay 7-3, grass 9-1.
+Challenger/ITF surface breakdown: clay 7-3, grass 9-1.
 He saved 64% of break points, won 56% on second serve, and won 70% on first serve.